pthom/hello_imgui/docs/book/_sources/doc_api.md

     // CurrentFolder: the folder where the application is executed
     // (convenient for development, but not recommended for production) CurrentFolder,

+    // AbsolutePath: an absolute path
+    // (convenient, but not recommended if targeting multiple platforms) AbsolutePath,

     // AppUserConfigFolder:
     //      AppData under Windows (Example: C:\Users\[Username]\AppData\Roaming under windows)